Superman & Lois: Filming

 Production on the pilot was expected to begin on March 23, 2020, in Vancouver, British Columbia, and conclude on May 14.
 However, on March 13, 2020, plans to shoot a pilot were delayed due to the COVID-19 pandemic, to either June or July of that year.
 In late July 2020, Warner Bros.
 Television planned for the Vancouver-based production to restart in late August.
 Filming of season 1 began on October 21, 2020, and concluded on July 2, 2021.
 The series is filmed on location in Surrey, British Columbia.
 The second season began filming on September 15, 2021, and concluded on May 5, 2022.
-Filming of the third season began on September 6, 2022, in Vancouver, BC and concluded on March 14, 2023.
+Filming of the third season began on September 6, 2022 in Vancouver, and concluded on March 14, 2023.
+Filming for the fourth season began on January 11, 2024 and concluded on April 24, 2024 with Hoechlin receiving a supportive letter from upcoming Superman actor David Corenswet as production wrapped up.
+The cast and crew held a wrap party on April 25, 2024 to celebrate the conclusion of four seasons of filming.

 Writing

 In November 2020, series writer Nadria Tucker announced she was fired from the show, claiming it was for "pushing back on racist and sexist storylines."
 She also claimed she worked on all 15 episodes of the first season, but was only paid for 13 of them.
 In a statement, WBTV claimed that "Warner Bros.
 Television did not exercise its option to extend her [contract] for additional episodes" and that "WBTV was transparent and told her why it was not picking up her option."